CaydendW/liballoc/README.md

 This is liballoc, at least, a modified version done by me.
 This is a fork of [Blanham's repo of liballoc](https://github.com/blanham/liballoc/) with modifications to the C code that I prefer and the ability to do arbitrary alignment.
 It is an easy to port memory allocator for hobby operating systems and C standard libraries.

+Note that this software is not well tested (It has passed every test I have thrown at it) and it maybe have bugs and problems with it.
+There is no guarantee that this software is secure or safe.
+Use at your own risk and don't blame me when bugs arise.
+Submit a pull request instead :)

 Using liballoc
 ==============